Momna-bit/read/README.md

    OR COLUMN_NAME LIKE '%start%date%';

 -- STEP 4b: Replace cm.Tenure with a calculated tenure from CO_START_DATE
+WITH CallerCustomers AS (
+    -- (your existing CTE body from lines ~230-245 in the original query, -- the one that joins cai/ivr/bm and defines cust_id and Date) ...
+)
 SELECT
     DATEDIFF(DAY, cm.CO_START_DATE, cc.[Date]) AS TenureDays,
     COUNT(*) AS Customers,